Historic & Cultural Landscapes

-The documentation and preservation of historical landscapes represents a relatively new and frequently misunderstood branch of the preservation movement.
-Many historic landscapes are being lost before their significance is recognized.
-Historic landscapes are important because often they provide context for historic buildings and structures.
-But historic landscapes can also exist without historic buildings, or can consist of larger cultural landscapes that encompass dozens or even hundreds of structures and entire communities.
+The documentation and preservation of historic landscapes is a relatively new and often misunderstood branch of the preservation movement.
+Unfortunately, many significant landscapes are lost before their value is fully recognized.
+While historic landscapes frequently provide important context for buildings and structures, they can also exist independently or encompass broader cultural landscapes that include dozens or even hundreds of structures and entire communities.

-Historic and cultural landscapes are part of the story of place played out on the landscape.
-Not only do they tell us about our history, the reading of these landscapes can speak volumes about the unwritten history including social patterns and our relationship with our environment.
-Through the recognition and preservation of historic landscapes, we can better understand culture (our own as well as others), gain a sense of continuity and context in time and place, and achieve a new appreciation for the land itself.
+Historic and cultural landscapes are central to the story of place as it unfolds across the land.
+They not only tell us about our past, but also reveal unwritten histories, including social patterns and evolving relationships with the environment.
+By recognizing and preserving these landscapes, we deepen our understanding of culture, strengthen our sense of continuity in time and place, and cultivate a greater appreciation for the land itself.

 Part of the 1875 Bird’s Eye View of Salt Lake City with Pioneer Park in the center.
 From the Library of Congress.
 Included in the Pioneer Park Cultural Landscape Report.